ssample812/python-interpreter/README.md

 - *BONUS*: Syntax error message (this is where we did the accept/reject string.
 If the given code aka. grammar is not a Python language, reject it.
 In other words, throw a syntax error message).

 ## How to Use/Run the Interpreter
-- In your command line, navigate to the src/com/popl/python-interpreter directory and run "java -cp bin com.popl.python_interpreter.PythonInterpreter".
+- In command line, navigate to src/com/popl/python-interpreter and run "javac PythonInterpreter.java" and then navigate to src and run "java com/popl/python_interpreter/PythonInterpreter".
 When prompted for a file, you can enter "python_test_code.py".
 You must have at least JDK 11 for the program to run successfully.

 ## Grading Criteria
 - A working interpreter – 60%